Garma Festival 2017

 Dusseldorp Forum was privileged to attend the Garma Festival in September.
 Tjerk and Teya Dusseldorp attended with our partners from the Maranguka Justice Reinvestment Project in Bourke and the Warddeken Land Management Group in West Arnhem Land.

-Below are Teya’s reflections on her time spent at Garma Festival 2017:
+Teya’s reflections on her time spent at Garma Festival 2017

 The theme of this year’s Garma Festival was Makarrata urging us in the Yolngu language “to settle our differences and to start the process of peace-making”.
 I couldn’t think of a more fitting place than the beautiful escarpment of Gulkula where the Yolngu people had invited us to gather.